FraunhoferIVI/jCrowdSimulator/README.md

 ## License
 Both, the simulation library and the user interface are under [LGPL v3](https://opensource.org/licenses/lgpl-3.0.html).
 Thus, they can be used and further developed.
 Forking and contributing is welcome.

+## Credits
+The initial version of this software has been developed at Fraunhofer IVI, Fraunhofer Institute for Transportation and Infrastructure Systems, Dresden.
+Contact: s t e f a n . h a h m a n n(at)ivi.fraunhofer.de (without the whitespaces).